k636174/website/contents/docs/install/15.03/en/index.md

 - Add tables into the DB

-Use following command to add tables into the db.
+Use following command to add tables used by Hatohol Web Frontend into the DB.

     # /usr/libexec/hatohol/client/manage.py syncdb